rigoudyg/climaf/doc/index.rst

 - `What is CliMAF <https://climaf.readthedocs.io/en/master/index.html#climaf-a-climate-model-assessment-framework>`_?
 - Using CliMAF: `installation, use of existing installations (ESPRI mesocenter, CNRM, CERFACS) <https://climaf.readthedocs.io/en/master/installing.html>`_
-- Getting started with CliMAF: `enjoy the collection of demo notebooks <https://climaf.readthedocs.io/en/master/index.html#can-climaf-make-my-scientific-life-easier>`_
+- Getting started with CliMAF: `a collection of demo notebooks <https://climaf.readthedocs.io/en/master/index.html#can-climaf-make-my-scientific-life-easier>`_
+- `A notebook for CMIP6 with CliMAF at CLIMERI <../examples/CMIP6_analysis_with_CliMAF.html>`
 - `Subscribe to CliMAF users mailing list <https://climaf.readthedocs.io/en/master/community.html>`_ to stay in the loop!